RAHB-REALTORS-Association/Bridge-Directory-WP/README.md

 - **Search Functionality:** Users can search offices by name, phone, or email.
 - **Customizable Display:** Adjust the number of columns and rows in the block editor.
 - **Cache Management:** Clear the cache manually if needed.
+- **Enhanced Directory Display:** Offices are displayed as a grid of cards for better visual presentation.
+- **Live Search with Debounce:** Users can search offices with instant feedback, and the search input is debounced to optimize performance.
+- **Infinite Scroll:** As users scroll down, more offices are loaded automatically without needing to click pagination links.

 ## Data Storage